×

 We asked people if there is a lot of crime.
 They answered:

 "Like many places, the crime rate in Rio Dulce can vary.
 While it is generally considered a safe area for tourists, there have been reports of petty theft and occasional violent crimes.
 It is always recommended for visitors to take precautions, such as not displaying valuable items in public, avoiding isolated areas, especially at night, and being aware of their surroundings at all times.
-However, it's worth noting that the local authorities are working to improve safety and security in the area," remarked one expat living in Rio Dulce, Guatemala.
+However, it's worth noting that the local authorities are working to improve safety and security in the area," explained one expat living in Rio Dulce, Guatemala.

 About the Author